danielgtaylor/nesh/website.md

 An enhanced extensible interactive interpreter (REPL) for Node.js and languages that compile to Javascript, like CoffeeScript.
 Some features:

  * Lightweight & fast
+ * Tab completion
+ * Persistent history
+ * Preloading code within the interpreter
  * Built-in convenience functions
  * Easily extensible interactive environment
- * Simple to embed in your application
+ * Simple to embed in your own applications
  * Asyncronous plugin architecture
  * Multi-language support (e.g. CoffeeScript)
  * Per-user plugin management